tzoltak/logdataLimeSurvey/README.md

 -   *resize*:

-    -   Changing a size of a browser window;
+    -   Event can be trigerred either by changing a size of a browser window or a size **or any other *resizable* element on the page** (in LimeSurvey these are typically TEXTAREA elements in text format questions);

-    -   Columns `pageX` and `pageY` reports size of the window after resizing;
+    -   Nevertheless **columns `pageX` and `pageY` always report size of the window after resizing (that might not changed if something other than a browser window was resized)**;

+        -   **One needs to compare values of these column in a given event end the previous *resize* event or ssystem information recorded once page loaded to determine wether browser window was actually resized**;

-    -   Depending on a web browser this event may be trigerred only once during a given resize or *continously* while resizing is taking place (given it lasts a little longer);
+    -   Depending on a web browser this event may be trigerred only once during a given resize (i.e. once it ended) or *continously* while resizing is taking place (given it lasts a little longer);

 -   *copy,* *cut*, *paste*: